Frequently Asked Questions (FAQs)

 How can I schedule an appointment with a counselor?

-• The college campus is closed to students at this time and we are working remotely.
-Send us an email at cuyamaca.calworks@gcccd.edu or call 619-660-4340 and leave a message.
+• Send us an email at cuyamaca.calworks@gcccd.edu or call 619-660-4340 and leave a message.
 A staff member will contact you to schedule an appointment.
+Or come by the CalWORKs office in G-300, staff will help you to schedule your appointment.

 • NOTE: CalWORKs students are required to see a CalWORKs counselor at least once a semester to complete the education plan and ITP for the current semester.
 You can also schedule an advising appointment if you want help choosing classes.
 A counselor will also prepare a long-term education plan so you know which classes to enroll in each semester toward your educational goal.
 If you change majors, you’ll need an updated plan.